 Baltimore, MD 21230

-One of the top 15 Hipster Neighborhoods in America according to Forbes magazine, funky Hampden is home to unique boutiques, daring restaurants and pubs, and a vibrant arts and music scene.
-Hampden’s Honfest, Hampden Fest and the holiday Miracle on 34th Street are how Hampden does its part to keep Baltimore weird.
+This year, the Hons prove that nothing can bring them down as their event goes Virtual!
+Coming from one of the top 15 Hipster Neighborhoods in America according to Forbes magazine, funky Hampden (home to unique boutiques, daring restaurants and pubs, and a vibrant arts and music scene). demonstrates that the show must go on.
+Watch and see how Hampden does its part to keep Baltimore weird.

 7 Take a Pilgrimage to Artscape, America’s Largest Free Arts Festival